COVID-19 and Pandemics

 Working Papers

 Abstract: Relative to remote work, working downtown facilitates valuable interactions with other in-office workers, but entails commuting costs.
-The resulting coordination mechanism can lead to multiple stationary equilibria with different levels of remote work.
-Temporary reductions in commuter shares, such as the COVID-19 pandemic, can then lead to persistently large fractions of remote workers.
-Consistently, using cell-phone-based mobility data for the U.S., we document that trips in the largest cities have stabilized at levels that are only about 60% of pre-pandemic levels, while smaller cities have returned to pre-pandemic levels.
-U.S. cities that exhibit multiplicity experience average welfare losses of 2.3%.
+The resulting coordination mechanism can lead to multiple stationary equilibria with varying levels of remote work.
+Temporary reductions in commuters, as in the COVID-19 pandemic, can then lead to persistently large fractions of remote workers.
+Cell-phone-based mobility data for the U.S. shows that commuting trips in the largest cities, which are more likely to exhibit multiplicity, have stabilized at only 60% of pre-pandemic levels, while they are fully back in smaller cities.
+Cities with permanently low commuting experience average welfare losses of 2.3%.

 Journal Publications